-Pages Management's Report to Shareholders 34 Report of Independent Registered Public Accounting Firm 35 Report of Independent Registered Public Accounting Firm 36 Report of Independent Registered Public Accounting Firm 37 Consolidated Balance Sheets as of September 30, 2017 and 2016 38 Consolidated Statements of Income for the years ended September 30, 2017, 2016 and 2015 40 Consolidated Statements of Comprehensive Income for the years ended September 30, 2017, 2016 and 2015 41 Consolidated Statements of Shareholders' Equity for the years ended September 30, 2017, 2016 and 2015 42 Consolidated Statements of Cash Flows for the years ended September 30, 2017, 2016 and 2015 43 Notes to Consolidated Financial Statements 44 Supplementary Financial Information (unaudited) 2.
+Pages Management's Report to Shareholders 35 Report of Independent Registered Public Accounting Firm 36 Report of Independent Registered Public Accounting Firm 37 Consolidated Balance Sheets as of September 30, 2018 and 2017 38 Consolidated Statements of Income for the years ended September 30, 2018, 2017 and 2016 40 Consolidated Statements of Comprehensive Income for the years ended September 30, 2018, 2017 and 2016 41 Consolidated Statements of Shareholders' Equity for the years ended September 30, 2018, 2017 and 2016 42 Consolidated Statements of Cash Flows for the years ended September 30, 2018, 2017 and 2016 43 Notes to Consolidated Financial Statements 44 Supplementary Financial Information (unaudited) 74 2.
 Financial Statement Schedules: The following item is included in Part II, Item 8: Schedule II - Valuation and Qualifying Accounts 75 3.
 Exhibits Filed: Exhibits Index 81 80